Georgia Law Professor Pamela Foohey presents at SASE Annual Conference in Montreal

 Pruitt’s proposed research project will culminate in a note titled Vietnam: A guide to economic and legal developments, which will involve analyzing risks, opportunities, and the legal environment for foreign direct investors in Vietnam with consideration given to the interests of companies in Vietnam.
 The note will include three components: an analysis of the motivations for Foreign Direct Investments (“FDI”) in Vietnam, an analysis of the consumer market in Vietnam, and a proposal for contractual approaches to joint-value creation and mitigating risk.
 It will outline the legal framework for investments under Vietnamese law and will discuss contractual optimization for the resolution of disputes.

-The OGE Asia-Georgia Internship Connection Scholarship funds academic, credit-bearing internships and students receiving academic credit for international research opportunities.
+This scholarship funds student pursuing credit-bearing internships in southeast Asia for a duration of at least four weeks.
 Preference is given to students traveling to Cambodia, Indonesia, Japan, South Korea, Laos, Malaysia, Mongolia, the Philippines, Singapore, Taiwan, Thailand, and Vietnam.

 This will be Pruitt’s second GEO; the summer of his first year at Georgia Law, he externed with Bodenheimer in Cologne, Germany, under the supervision of Georgia Law alumnus and Rusk Council member Dr. Christof Siefarth (LL.M., ’86).